astronomer/docs/astro/executors.md

 - Change the resource usage for the default Pods on which your tasks run.
 - Customize individual Pods for tasks, including CPU and memory requests, using a `pod_override` configuration.

-### Configure the default Kubernetes Pod
+### Set defaults and limits for Kubernetes executor Pods in the Cloud UI

-By default, each task on Astro runs in a dedicated Kubernetes Pod with 250M CPU and 500Mi of memory.
-You can customize the default worker Pod's resource usage from the Cloud UI.
-Any tasks that make requests above the resource quota or below the resource defaults will throw an error.
+You can configure the minimum and maximum resources that any Kubernetes executor Pod uses from the Cloud UI.
+Tasks that make requests above your resource quotas or **Max Pod Size** will fail.

 1. In the Cloud UI, select a Deployment.
 2. Click **Resource quotas**.
 3. Configure the following values:

-    - **CPU quota**: The maximum amount of CPU that any Pod can use on your Deployment.
+    - **CPU quota**: The maximum amount of CPU for all currently running Pods on your Deployment.
-    - **Memory Quota**: The maximum amount of memory that any Pod can use on your Deployment.
+    - **Memory Quota**: The maximum amount of memory for all currently running Pods on your Deployment.
-    - **Default CPU**: The minimum amount of CPU that any Pod can use on your Deployment.
+    - **Default CPU**: The amount of CPU that a task Pod uses if it has no configured requests.
-    - **Default Memory**: The minimum amount of memory that any Pod can use on your Deployment.
+    - **Default Memory**: The amount of memory that a task Pod uses if it has no configured requests.

+Your CPU quota and memory quota determine your **Max Pod Size**, which is the maximum amount of resources that a task can request for its Pod.
+If your CPU and memory quota exceed a certain limit, your **Max Pod Size** is determined by the size of the Astro-hosted infrastructure running your tasks.

 :::info Alternative setup on Astro Hybrid